-If you directly share a pptx, it loads through PowerPoint Online, which lacks support for robust animations and transitions and doesn’t allow jumping ahead to other slides.
+If you directly share a pptx, it loads through PowerPoint Live, which lacks support for robust animations and transitions.

 When sharing webpages, zoom in.

 This helps your attendees see what you’re showing, which is usually smaller on their end.
-Ctrl/Cmd + = will zoom in most browsers.
+Ctrl/⌘ + = will zoom in most browsers.

 Record your meetings for future reference.

 The videos can be useful for training and for people who were absent.
-Microsoft Stream can even auto-transcribe what was said.
-Meeting recordings will automatically appear in the meeting chat and can also be found in Stream under My content.
+Teams can even auto-transcribe what was said.
+Meeting recordings will automatically appear in the meeting chat and in the Meeting Recap after the meeting ends.